iivanic/DataChief/Video script.md

 In "Set Up IMAP(Email) Account." step you need to setup working IMAP email account.
 In  "Single user account" operating mode this is the account that is used for ALL communcations.

 Now you are ready to start.

+Let's look at our BW LLC Case Orgnization structure.
+We need to coll